Think décor doesn’t matter in your home’s resale value?Verify your mortgage eligibility (Dec 1st, 2020)

 The chic modern look requires some degree of minimalism.
 A shaggy carpet will look dated next to natural hardwood flooring.

 The same is true when it comes to textiles.
 According to interior designer Liz Caan: “I suggest using wools, cotton, linen, alpaca, or leather in your design scheme.”Verify your mortgage eligibility (Dec 1st, 2020)

 One of the most important rooms in the entire home—when it comes to resale value—is the kitchen.
 And one of the first things potential buyers notice about the kitchen?
 The backsplash.

 These days, bold and patterned backsplashes tend to highlight the quality of your counters and shelving.
-This is an especially shrewd choice if you want to highlight a kitchen remodeling effort, such as new countertops.Verify my mortgage eligibility (Sep 23rd, 2020)
+This is an especially shrewd choice if you want to highlight a kitchen remodeling effort, such as new countertops.Verify your mortgage eligibility (Dec 1st, 2020)

 Trend #3: Wood Floors